that retard/bot is explaining the original comic, not the edit

 Anonymous

-note the practical qualifier. some gay trying to be hip with the times using it as a gimmick does not count. some grifter generating generic masterpiece style paintings to win art contest money (doled out by judges afraid of being called luddites) doesn't count either. all shots in the dark, you didn't bother giving even an example for your claim.
+note the practical qualifier. some homosexual trying to be hip with the times using it as a gimmick does not count. some grifter generating generic masterpiece style paintings to win art contest money (doled out by judges afraid of being called luddites) doesn't count either. all shots in the dark, you didn't bother giving even an example for your claim.

 You need to actually read my post if you think my point were merely about effort.